bdunu24/bdunu24/README.md

 - 👋 Hi, I’m Belinda!
 - 💞️ I’m interested in ... all things, beauty, fashion and tech.
 - 🌱 I’m currently learning ... cloud and software engineering.
-- 👀 I’m looking to for ... opportunities to grow within the technology field.
+- 👀 I’m looking for ... opportunities to grow within the technology field.
 - 📫 How to reach me ... connect with me on [LinkedIn](https://www.linkedin.com/in/thebelindadunu/)!

 <!---